hexakinetica/RDT-core/README.md

 Think of it as a car with a beautifully designed engine and chassis, but the radio might crackle and the glove box doesn't quite close.
 The fundamentals are solid, and we invite you to help us finish the interior.

-## 🧭 Philosophy: A Field Manual for Robot Control
+## 🧭 Filosofía:: A Field Manual for Robot Control

 This is not just another academic simulator.
 RDT is a "field manual" in C++ form, designed to bridge the huge gap between university-level robotics (like basic ROS scripts) and the robust, deterministic, and maintainable systems required on a factory floor.